Cancer Research UK logo.

 Cervical cancer is most common in women in their early 30’s.

-Trans men and non-binary people assigned female at birth can also develop cervical cancer.
+Trans men and non-binary people assigned female at birth can develop cervical cancer.
 This can happen when they haven't had an operation to remove their womb and cervix (total hysterectomy).

 The main cause of cervical cancer is long lasting (persistent) infection of certain types of the human papillomavirus (HPV).
 HPV is a common virus.
 In most people, the immune system clears the infection without any problems.